 At the top of Grapevine Canyon, Fort Tejon State Park sits in a beautiful meadow surrounded by trees.
-Between 1854 – 1864 it was used as an Army outpost to protect people who lived in the surrounding area.
-The area became popular in the 1850’s as the discovery of gold brought many people West, confounding the trouble between settlers and Indians.
-In 1859 the US Army experimented with using camels in the arid CA desert and many of them were stationed and trained at Fort Tejon.
-When Civil War broke out many of the people stationed here were transferred and the fort eventually closed in 1864.
+Between 1854 – 1864, it was used as an Army outpost to protect people who lived in the surrounding area.
+The area became popular in the 1850s as the discovery of gold brought many people West, confounding the trouble between settlers and Indians.
+In 1859 the US Army experimented with using camels in the arid CA desert, and many of them were stationed and trained at Fort Tejon.
+When the Civil War broke out, many of the people stationed here were transferred, and the fort eventually closed in 1864.
 In 1940, five acres were deeded to the CA State Park system to be restored.
 The park was opened in 1947 and continues to be visited often to this day.

-After checking out the visitor center you can head into the park and explore many of the buildings that are still there.
-There are bunch that are just plots of land though so when you get the map don’t be bothered if you expect a building to be somewhere and only see a small plaque, such as the hospital.
+After checking out the visitor center, you can head into the park and explore many of the buildings that are still there.
+There are a bunch that are just plots of land though, so when you get the map, don’t worry if you expect a building to be somewhere and only see a small plaque, such as the hospital.
 Here are a few of the buildings you will see there.